mariuszDolinski/Simple-C-console-apps/README.md

 3. Permutation - Give annswer if given sequences od numbers ale permutation of each other
 4. PowersOf2 - Write all powers of 2's which appear in the powers of 2 decomposition of given unsigned integers (one per line until empty line)
 5. PrimeNumbers - Write number of prime number within the interval of given ends.
 First input is number of tests.
-6. DigitsCounter - Write the most comman digit in all given integers.
+6. DigitsCounter - Write the most comman digit in all given integers (which should be given in one line separated by one space).
+In first line numbers of integers should    be given.
+7. DigitSum - For given array of integers (which should be given in one line separated by one space) return position of number with bigest sum of its digits.
 In first      line numbers of integers should be given.